gamma-opt/oip-notes/course/part2/3-constrained_optimisation-linear.md

 ```

 This process of solving and substitution is repeated until the objective function contains variables with only negative coefficients, at which point the optimum has been found.
+An interesting fact is that this iteration corresponds to moving through the vertices of the feasible region, as illustrated in {ref}`fig:lp_it1`.
+It can be proved that if a linear problem has an optimum in the feasible region, then at least one vertex will be an optimum.

 The only question remaining is how the basic and non-basic variables to be exchanged are selected.
 After all, we gave no reason above to picking $s_1$ and $x_1$ above and one may wonder if any selection is appropriate.